AS CONVENIENT AS POSSIBLE!

 But what if you couldn’t just wing it, without facing real consequences?
 I’ve mentioned in other blog posts about my allergy to shellfish.
 Keeping that in mind I couldn’t just buy products without facing possible health consequences.

-If you’ve ever lived in another country than you’ll understand at some point you create your own list.
+If you’ve ever lived in another country then you’ll understand at some point you create your own list.
 Whether it’s caring around a pocket dictionary or grocery list with your frequent bought items.
 At some point during your travels, you will create a type of cheat sheet to make things easier for you as you travel.

 This is the digital cheat sheet that eventually I will share with everyone.
 All items include an option written in English and Hangul for easy reference on popular breakfast, lunch, drinks, snacks, and miscellaneous items.